William Hunter's Library

 The early catalogues of Hunter’s library can be used to determine the contents of the library at the time of Hunter’s death.
 Museum Records 1 (MR 1) and Museum Records 2 (MR 2) were created while Hunter was alive: his handwriting features in them.
 Museum Records 3 (MR 3) was created by Baillie and the rest of Hunter’s Trustees as a record of the printed books as they were left in Great Windmill Street.

 MR 3 is the initial starting point for the project.
-Once the list is transcribed, it can be matched to the pre-1783 catalogues thereby forming a clearer picture of the contents of Hunter’s library.
-Each page of the catalogue will be digitised and will appear along with the transcription to allow researchers to consult the original manuscript.
+The transcribed list can be matched to the pre-1783 catalogues thereby forming a clearer picture of the contents of Hunter’s library.
+Each page of the catalogue has been digitised and will appear along with the transcription to allow researchers to consult the original manuscript.
+This project will be part of a new Digitial Hunter Portal that will be launched in 2018.

 This accessible resource will offer opportunities for further research into the interests and accomplishments of a foremost member of the eighteenth-century British medical community.
 It will also inform the celebrations relating to Hunter’s Tercentenary in 2018.